 PV - private insurance

 VA - Veterans

+CR - other private

 TR - TRICARE

-OT - other insurance

-OR - other private

 OU - other public

-The fifth and sixth characters indicate the year (02).
-All imputed/edited expenditure variables end with an "X".
+The fifth and sixth characters indicate the year (04).
+All imputed/edited expenditure variables end with an "X."

-For example, RXSF02X is the edited/imputed amount paid by self or family for the 2002 prescribed medicine expenditure.
+For example, RXSF04X is the edited/imputed amount paid by self or family for the 2004 prescribed medicine expenditure.